Timothy Woods

 No, eating only protein is not dangerous.
 Your body will also be taking in macros like fat and many minerals and vitamins for better health results, especially with the carnivore diet food pyramid.

 A full carnivore diet, along with an active lifestyle, will bring many benefits that come from a ketogenic metabolism.
-To know more, you can read the review of Dr. Shawn Baker on the Carnivore Diet.
+To learn more, you can read Dr. Shawn Baker's review of the carnivore diet.

 Dr. Shawn Baker even wrote the book called The Carnivore Diet.